cpetrich/counterfeit_DS18B20/README.md

 # Your DS18B20 temperature sensor is likely a fake, counterfeit, clone...
-...unless you bought the chips directly from [Maxim Integrated](https://www.maximintegrated.com/en/products/sensors/DS18B20.html) (or Dallas Semiconductor in the old days), an [authorized distributor](https://www.maximintegrated.com/en/aboutus/contact-us/distributor-offices.html) (DigiKey, RS, Farnell, Mouser, etc.), or a big retailer, or you took exceptionally good care purchasing waterproofed DS18B20 probes.
+...unless you bought the chips directly from [Analog Devices](https://www.analog.com/en/products/ds18b20.html) (or Maxim Integrated before Analog Devices acquired them, or Dallas Semiconductor in the old days), an [authorized distributor](https://www.analog.com/en/support/find-sale-office-distributor.html) (DigiKey, RS, Farnell, Mouser, etc.), or a big retailer, or you took exceptionally good care purchasing waterproofed DS18B20 probes.
 We bought over 1000 "waterproof" probes or bare chips from more than 70 different vendors on ebay, AliExpress, and online stores -big and small- in 2019.
 All of the probes bought on ebay and AliExpress contained counterfeit DS18B20 sensors, and almost all sensors bought on those two sites were counterfeit.

-> Author: Chris Petrich, 8 May 2022.
+> Author: Chris Petrich, 14 Aug 2024.
 > License: CC BY.
 > Source: https://github.com/cpetrich/counterfeit_DS18B20/